What is the Law Regarding Employment in Harrisburg?

 "At-Will" vs. Contract Employment Terms

-Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Harrisburg employee and employer.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a limited period of time.
+In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
+Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Harrisburg employee and employer.

 Anti-Discrimination laws in Harrisburg

-The laws applicable for citizens of Harrisburg typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Residents of Harrisburg are regulated by laws which make it illegal to discriminate against members of particular categories.
+Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Harrisburg residents.
+Residents of Harrisburg are regulated by laws which make it illegal to discriminate against members of specific categories.
 These categories include race, age, gender, national origin, disability, and religion.